 A. Chemical residue standards:

-Beginning January 1, 2019, Korea has implemented a positive MRL list for all commodities.
+On January 1, 2019, Korea implemented a positive MRL list for all commodities.
 Korea will no longer defer to Codex or the previous system for determining a MRL for a particular pesticide on a specific commodity.
 Only national Korean MRLs will be accepted.
 For chemicals without an established MRL, a 0.01 ppm default will apply.